Get it on Fab Store

 Installation & Build

-Because BlueLine modifies the Editor Source (GraphPins and Property Editors), it must be compiled with your project.
+Because BlueLine modifies the Editor Source (GraphPins, Property Editors, and Level Viewport), it must be compiled with your project.

 1. Copy the BlueLine folder into your project's /Plugins/ directory.